 Recommended tour: See the highlights of Atlanta with this popular trolley tour.

 - Cornbread: Originating from Native American cuisine, cornbread has become a staple in the Southern US.
 It’s a savoury bread made with cornmeal, and its slight sweetness makes it an excellent companion to savoury dishes.
-For vegetarians, this can be a hearty and satisfying option.

 - Fried Chicken and Waffles: A true Atlanta classic, this dish combines perfectly fried, crispy chicken with soft, fluffy waffles.
 It’s an unexpected but delicious pairing often enjoyed with a drizzle of maple syrup for a sweet and savoury treat.